Comic Book / Savage

 - The Great Politics Mess-Up: Averted in Savage.
 The Volgans are turned into a fascist party that took over the USSR in the 1991 coup.

 - Hufflepuff House: The entirety of mainland Europe.
 Apart from one cross-channel hop in Invasion! and savage being part of the Free European Army (FEAR) in Savage, the struggle in Europe is not mentioned.
+A teaser for Book 10 implies that it will take place in mainland Europe.

 - In Spite of a Nail: The global recession of the late noughties and 2010s still happens in the Savage verse in spite of the Alternate History, as evidenced by the "Ghost Estates" of Ireland used to test the Mark II Hammersteins.